zoebarrington/wdi-project-3/README.md

 # Filmspotting

+## Background

+Filmspotting is a social media platform for movies.
+Users can login and review movies that they have watched.

 ## Brief

 Your instructors will partner you with other classmates to design and collaboratively build a MEAN stack app of your own design.